cmstead/chrisstead.net/source/_posts/2015-09-04-mathematicode-a-love-letter-to-math.md

 layout: post
 title:  "Mathematicode a Love Letter to Math"
 date:   2015-09-04 09:00:01 -0700
+categories:
+    - Applied Math
+    - Coding
+    - General Blogging
-categories: Applied Math, Coding, General Blogging, World Wide Weird
+    - World Wide Weird
 ---
 {% raw %}
 I'll open up by saying I am a mathematician by education.
 I'm not one of the mathematical great minds and I am unlikely to ever win a Fields medal, but I have a degree in applied math and it's what I know.
 The reason I share this is because it helps define the way I think about problems I work on.
 Regardless of whether I am working on a problem at work or working on something in my spare time, my math background helps to define the approach I take to solving many of the problems I encounter.